Making It Know

 Choosing a TLD that makes your site seem less trustworthy or legitimate can also impact your SEO.
 This isn’t likely to impact your site if you follow best practices, but if you choose a less common or recognizable TLD, people may be less likely to click on it, which can lower your search ranking.

 When registering a domain we recommend picking something easy to pronounce and remember, such as your name, or your business name.
+If you need help with ideas, our domain name generator can help with brainstorming additional names based on a description of your business.

 Learn more about optimizing your website’s SEO